pawelkowicz/conway-game-of-life-qt/README.md

-# 🧬 Conway's Game of Life – Qt C++
+# Conway’s Game of Life – Qt C++

 A Conway’s Game of Life simulator built using C++ and the Qt framework, featuring JSON-based pattern loading.

 ---

-## 📌 Description
+# Description

 This project is a desktop implementation of Conway’s Game of Life created with Qt and C++.
-The application allows users to run simulations, import patterns using JSON files.
+The application allows users to run simulations and import patterns using JSON files.

+It is focused on visualizing cellular automata and experimenting with different initial configurations.

 ---

-## ⚙️ Features
+# Features

 - Conway’s Game of Life simulation
 - Interactive Qt GUI
-- Start / pause / reset simulation controls
+- Start / pause / reset controls
 - Adjustable simulation speed
 - Load patterns from JSON files
 - Save custom patterns to JSON
 - Import predefined structures into the grid
-- Dynamic grid rendering and updates
+- Dynamic grid rendering and real-time updates

 ---

-## 🧠 Simulation Rules
+# Simulation Rules

 The simulation follows the classic Conway’s Game of Life rules:

 - Any live cell with fewer than 2 neighbors dies
 - Any live cell with 2 or 3 neighbors survives
 - Any live cell with more than 3 neighbors dies
 - Any dead cell with exactly 3 neighbors becomes alive

 ---

-## 🎨 User Interface
+# User Interface

-- Qt Widgets based interface
+- Qt Widgets-based interface
 - Interactive simulation grid
-- Dark themed UI
+- Dark-themed UI
-- Real-time simulation rendering
+- Real-time visual updates of the grid

 ---

-## 🛠️ Technologies
+# Technologies Used

 - C++
-- Qt (Widgets)
+- Qt Widgets
-- JSON file operations
+- JSON file handling
 - Qt Creator

 ---

-## 📸 Screenshots
+# Screenshots

-### Main Window
+## Main Window
 ![Main Window](screenshots/main.png)

-### Running Simulation
+## Running Simulation
 ![Simulation](screenshots/gameplay.png)

 ---

-## 📌 Notes

-This project was created to practice:
-- Qt desktop application development
-- Cellular automata simulation
-- JSON serialization and parsing
-- Real-time grid rendering
-- Object-oriented programming in C++

----

-## 👨‍💻 Author

-C++ / Qt developer focused on simulation systems, algorithms, and desktop applications.
+# Project Status

+Completed as a personal learning project.